Jwangjy/Jwangjy.github.io/_posts/2021-04-29-interactive-maps.md

 # Introduction

-Apart from a single Linear Regressions group project, my Master's classes did not cover much data visualization and presentation.
-Hence, I wanted to do a series of small projects to practice different visualization methods and tools.
+Data visualization is key in any kind of data presentation.
+I wanted to do a series of small projects to practice different visualization methods and tools.
 This specific project was inspired by [DatasliceYT](https://www.youtube.com/watch?v=RrtqBYLf404) who created a similar visualization.

 # Summary